In this section

 - New developments in treatment

 As with any cancer, prognosis and long-term survival can vary greatly from child to child.
 Prompt medical attention and aggressive therapy are important for the best prognosis.
 Continuous follow-up care is essential if your child is diagnosed with rhabdomyosarcoma.
-Side effects of radiation and chemotherapy, as well as second malignancies, can occur in survivors of rhabdomyosarcoma.
+Short and long-term side effects of surgery, radiation and chemotherapy, as well as second malignancies, can occur in survivors of rhabdomyosarcoma.
 New methods are continually being discovered to improve treatment and to decrease side effects.

 Contact us